View Categories

 19. PAYMENTS AND SETTLEMENTS SYSTEM

-• System that facilitates transfer of money from a payer to the beneficiary.
+• System that facilitates transfer of money from the payer to the beneficiary.

-• The payment and settlement systems act, 2007 provide for the regulation and supervision of payment systems in India and to designate the Reserve Bank of India as the authority for that purpose and for matters connected therewith or incidental thereto.
+• The payment and settlement systems act, 2007 provides for the regulation and supervision of payment systems in India and designates the Reserve Bank of India as the authority for that purpose and for matters connected therewith or incidental thereto.

-• It includes both paper based payments such as cheques, drafts as well as electronic payments such as Real Time Gross Settlement (RTGS), National Electronic Funds Transfer (NEFT), immediate payment Service (IMPS), UPI etc.
+• It includes both paper-based payments such as checks and drafts as well as electronic payments such as Real Time Gross Settlement (RTGS), National Electronic Funds Transfer (NEFT), immediate payment Service (IMPS), UPI, etc.

 20. LABELS OF ATM IN INDIA

-The ATM entered India by late 1980s and have evolved into three of its types by now –
+The ATM entered India in late 1980s and have evolved into three of its types by now:

 LABLES DETAILS